claudia1462656918/MSiA-Value-Chain-Project/README.md

 ### 3. Initialize the database

-To create the database in the location configured in `config.py` with one initial bank customer, first change path to where the file is located and run:
+To create the database locally in the location configured in `config.py` with one initial bank customer, first change path to where the file is located and run:

 `cd path_to_repository/src`

 `python models.py`

+To create the database on RDS in the location configured in `config.py` with one initial bank customer, first change path to where the file is located and run:

+`cd path_to_repository/src`

+`python models.py --RDS True`